John Kennedy (Louisiana politician)

 John Neely Kennedy (born November 21, 1951) is an American politician and attorney who has served as the junior United States senator from Louisiana since 2017.
-A Republican, he served as the Louisiana State Treasurer from 2000 to 2017, as Secretary of the Louisiana Department of Revenue from 1996 to 1999, and as special counsel and then cabinet member to Governor Buddy Roemer from 1988 to 1992.
-He is not related to President John F. Kennedy.
+A member of the Republican Party, he served as the Louisiana State Treasurer from 2000 to 2017, as Secretary of the Louisiana Department of Revenue from 1996 to 1999, and as special counsel and then cabinet member to Governor Buddy Roemer from 1988 to 1992.

-Born in Centreville, Mississippi, Kennedy graduated from Vanderbilt University and the University of Virginia School of Law before attending Oxford for an additional degree in law.
+Born in Centreville, Mississippi, Kennedy graduated from Vanderbilt University and the University of Virginia School of Law, and earned a law degree from the University of Oxford.
 In 1988, Governor Buddy Roemer selected Kennedy to serve as special legal counsel and later appointed him Secretary of the Cabinet.
-He left Roemer's staff in 1991 to unsuccessfully run for state attorney general as a Democrat.
-In 1999, he was elected state treasurer; he was reelected to that position in 2003, 2007, 2011, and 2015.
-Kennedy was an unsuccessful candidate for U.S. Senate in 2004 and 2008.
-In 2007, he switched parties and became a Republican.
+He left Roemer's staff in 1991 to run for state attorney general as a Democrat.
+In 1999, he was elected state treasurer; he was reelected in 2003, 2007, 2011, and 2015.
+Kennedy ran for U.S. Senate in 2004 and 2008.
+In August 2007, he became a Republican.

-In 2016, when U.S. Senator David Vitter opted not to seek reelection, Kennedy ran for Senate again.
-He finished first in the November nonpartisan blanket primary and defeated Democrat Foster Campbell 61%–39% in the December runoff.
+In 2016, when U.S. senator David Vitter opted not to seek reelection, Kennedy ran for Senate again.
+He finished first in the November nonpartisan blanket primary and defeated State Public Service Commissioner Foster Campbell in the December runoff.
 He was sworn in on January 3, 2017.
 Kennedy was one of six Republican senators to object to the certification of Arizona's electors in the 2020 presidential election.
-In 2022, Kennedy was reelected to the U.S. Senate, defeating 12 opponents with 62% of the vote in the first round.
-Kennedy won every parish except Orleans Parish in his 2022 reelection.
+In 2022, he was reelected to the Senate.

 Early life and career

 Kennedy was born in Centreville, Mississippi, and raised in Zachary, Louisiana.
 He graduated from Zachary High School as co-valedictorian in 1969.
 He then attended Vanderbilt University, where he majored in philosophy, political science, and economics.
-He graduated magna cum laude.
+He graduated in 1973 with a Bachelor of Arts, magna cum laude, and was elected president of his class and to Phi Beta Kappa.

-He was elected president of his senior class and named to Phi Beta Kappa.
-He graduated from Vanderbilt in 1973.
-He received a Juris Doctor degree in 1977 from the University of Virginia School of Law.
+Kennedy received a Juris Doctor degree in 1977 from the University of Virginia School of Law.
 There, he was an executive editor of the Virginia Law Review and elected to the Order of the Coif.
 In 1979, he earned a Bachelor of Civil Law, an advanced degree, with first class honours from Oxford University, where he was a member of Magdalen College and studied under Rupert Cross and J. H. C. Morris.
-(Note: Secondary sources erroneously state Kennedy was a Rhodes Scholar, but he is not listed in the official database of Scholars.)

 Kennedy was a partner in the New Orleans and Baton Rouge law firm Chaffe McCall from 1985 to 1987 and 1992 to 1996.
 He also served as an adjunct professor at Louisiana State University's Paul M. Hebert Law Center in Baton Rouge from 2002 to 2016.